top of page

 We had traveled and performed throughout a good portion of the South up to this point of this tour.
 We had experienced real “Southern Hospitality” and were welcomed and treated with respect by everyone we met.
 Then our tour took us into Alabama……..
 Birmingham Alabama to be exact.
 When we crossed over the state line from Mississippi into Alabama, we saw a Welcome sign.
 The sign read.
 “Welcome to Alabama a Police State”.

 *Hometown Blues Band, out of Tacoma/Seattle was an all white soul/blues band originally formed in 1965.
-I (Billy Barner) played drums and sang lead and background vocals, Doug Skoog sang lead and background vocals as well as played blues harp, the electric piano and the Hammond B-3, Curt Southworth played tenor sax, alto sax and flute, Thom De Rosa played bass and sang lead and background vocals, Bud Brown sang backup and played trumpet, and BJ Krett played lead guitar.
+I (Billy Barner) played drums and sang lead and background vocals, Doug Skoog sang lead and background vocals as well as played blues harp, the electric piano and the Hammond B-3, Curt Southworth played tenor sax, alto sax and flute, Thom De Rosa (from The Bronx NY) played bass and sang lead and background vocals, Bud Brown (from San Diego, CA) sang backup and played trumpet, and BJ Krett played lead guitar.
 Terry Gunter played bass sax, tenor sax, bass and sang lead and background vocals and was our vocal coach.
 We were contacted by our agent to do a U.S. tour with African American ATCO recording artist R.B.
 Greaves that would include a sweep through the Deep South.
 In the musicians world known as ..the Chittlin' Circuit.

 ....and the story begins......